Nisk/faulty-server-proxy/README.md

 `pip install -r requirements.txt`

-Expect the required backend service to be running on localhost:8088.
+Expects the required backend service to be running on localhost:8088.

 WIP.